Psychological Testing Services

 Dr. Steele-Wren will work with prospective clients to identify the referral question to ensure that testing can adequately address the question.

-Please be advised there is a $100 non-refundable deposit to schedule testing and it will be applied toward any remaining balance once testing is completed.
+Please be advised there is a $100 non-refundable deposit to schedule testing with Dr. Steele-Wren and it will be applied toward any remaining balance once testing is completed.
 The only time this is refunded is when your insurance pays the full testing claims amounts.
 If you cancel your testing appointment at any time, the $100 deposit is not returned.

 Psychological Testing